matt-mazzucato/astarte-kubernetes-operator/docs/documentation/pages/administrator/030-installation_kubernetes.md

 So, what should you expect after uninstalling the Operator?

-After executing the `helm uninstall` command your Operator's deployment will be destroyed, along with the `AstarteDefaultIngress`, `AstarteVoyagerIngress` and `Flow` CRDs and resources (when they exist).
+After executing the `helm uninstall` command your Operator's deployment will be destroyed, along with the `AstarteDefaultIngress` and `Flow` CRDs and resources (when they exist).
 Both the Astarte CRD and its instance will not be immediately destroyed as their deletion is allowed after the Astarte finalizer is executed.
 Please refer to the [Advanced Operations section](095-advanced_operations.html#handling-astarte-when-uninstalling-the-operator) to learn how to handle your Astarte instance and how to restore its functionalities.